 - When an attacker is first to ground the ball over the opponents try line, a try is scored.
 A try scored by a male player is worth 1 point and a try scored by a female player is worth 3 pts.

-- A tag five metres out or a turnover (if attacking team on final tag) shall be awarded where a grubber kick from the attacking player crosses the end goal first before being touched down.
+- A tag five metres out will be awarded to the defensive team where a grubber kick from the attacking player crosses the end goal first before being touched down.

 - A player cannot pass the ball to another player after crossing the try line nor can he/she run back into the field of play to pass the ball to another player.
 A tag will be called 5 meters out from the try line if this occurs